weilandia/coding-for-managers/review-2/exercises.md

 Exercise 1:

 **Currently, the form on our homepage doesn't do anything when you press `submit`.
 That's pretty useless.
 A form like this is a powerful tool for gathering user input - if you choose to, you can send the user's repsonse to you server, analyze his/her input and perform a certain action depending on what he/she wrote.
 We're going to do something simpler, but still very useful - we're going to send the form data to your email!
-Use the following code snippet to get started - use it to replace the existing form on you landing page:**
+Use the following code snippet to get started - use it to replace the existing form on your landing page:**

 ```html
 <div id="contact">